Listen to this episode:

 Todd Schnirel (01:09.24)

 No, no. Actually, airline is air in a tube, which we started because our founder was selling air tools to the manufacturing facilities in Philadelphia after World War Two and selling, you know, literal air in a tube.
 Thus, airline.
 So that's the airline, not the airplane.
 So we get that a lot.
-But.
+But it is the airline that goes into a factory, not the airline that goes into the air.

 Matthew Stibbe (01:41.934)

 Thank you for clearing that up.
 That's really useful to know.
 OK, so Jennifer, I'm thinking here about the business.
 You've seen the film The Matrix, and at some point the real physical world turns into ones and zeros and into data.
 Tell me a little bit about your world of data.
 Where does data come from?
 Where does it go to?
-How does it flow through airlines?
+How does it flow through Airline?

 Jennifer McCalicher (01:42.734)